Tensor clustering with algebraic constraints gives interpretable groups of crosstalk mechanisms in breast cancer: Structured clustering

 \section{Structured clustering}

-Clustering biological data is not a straightforward task; challenges include choosing the an appropriate method for the data~\cite{Lebart1984}, working with high-dimensional data~\cite{VerSteeg2014,Madeira2004}, and the consideration of the context of the problem, which must be done almost on a case-by-case basis~\cite{VonLuxburg2009}.
-Constrained clustering is an active field of research~\cite{Basu2008}.
-One of the most common approaches incorporates pairwise {\it must-link} and {\it cannot-link} constraints to indicate whether two items must or must not be in the same cluster~\cite{Wagstaff2001, Davidson2007}.
-Other methods set constraints on what the possible clusters can be, rather than constraining the elements in a cluster; there is a large pool of candidate clusters from which those that meet selection criteria can be chosen~\cite{Mueller2010}.

-Given a similarity tensor $\mbf{S}$, we seek to obtain the best partition of experiments subject to constraints that ensure the interpretability of the clusters.
-To ensure that the clusters can be interpreted in terms of biological mechanisms, we impose that the clusters be rectangular-shaped with respect to cell lines and ligands (see eq.~\eqref{eq:interp_cond} and results section).
-This approach is similar to the one in Ref.~\cite{Madeira2004}; however, we do not require the rectangles to be connected.
+Given a similarity tensor $\mbf{S}$, we seek the best partition of experiments subject to the interpretability constraints: clusters be rectangular with respect to cell lines and ligands (see eq.~\eqref{eq:interp_cond} and results section).
+This approach is similar to those in Ref.~\cite{Madeira2004}; however, we do not require the rectangles to be connected.
 This is because we do not require a fixed order for the rows and columns of the data.
 This is an important strength of our method: an ordering of the data is artificial, and we seek clustering results that are not biased by order.

-We describe the biological motivation for these constraints in the results section and mathematical details of the method here.
+We present two implementations of our method.
+The first one does not require previous knowledge about the clustering assignment of the experiments, and provides an optimal clustering directly from the similarity data.
+However, owing to the high computational costs of performing integer programming, this variant of our method is only appropriate for small datasets.
+The computations can be sped up by employing heuristics for the integer optimization, see for example Ref.~\cite{ChenBatsonDang}.